Key Points

 Types Of California Dog Bite Injuries

 The injuries from a dog attack can be quite serious, requiring a significant amount of treatment and rehabilitation.
 In many cases, people will incur thousands of dollars in medical bills and be off of work, unable to earn a living.
+A Turlock dog bite attorney can help you pursue compensation for these losses and protect your legal rights.

 In many dog bite cases, people suffer from the following injuries: